UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Zach:** All right, should we drop this POAP code?

 **Algy:** Yeah, we can drop the POAP code once right now.
-The code if you go into.
+The code if you go into POAP claim channel.
 But I do want to address what Troy's like messaging in this Pre AMA channel.
-HOWEVER, the POAP code is no, let's say, the POAP code.
 We can say it again after.

 **Zach:** Go to the POAP setup channel and DM the POAP bot **charles69**.
 All lower case.